Please Wait....

 The Press Release and Why It's Not Enough: The CDSCO’s recent press release claimed there is no immediate change in how ECPs like i-Pill and Unwanted-72 are sold currently.
 However, this statement fails to provide clear guidelines on the future of emergency contraception access.
 There is still widespread confusion and the resulting lack of clarity creates ambiguity not just for women but also for healthcare providers and pharmacists.

-All women, regardless of their location or socio-economic status should have timely access to ECPs.
-Without clear policies, access and availability of ECPs is under threat, risking an increase in unsafe abortions, maternal deaths, and the violation of women’s reproductive rights.
+All individuals, regardless of their location or socio-economic status should have timely access to ECPs.
+Without clear policies, access and availability of ECPs is under threat, risking an increase in unsafe abortions, maternal deaths, and the violation of reproductive rights.

 What We Are Demanding: We demand that the government make a clear commitment to preserving and safeguarding women’s reproductive rights.
 Specifically, we are asking for: